Parties with a Twist of Murder!

 Any queries, please contact us by email or phone.
 We're always happy to help.

 When playing our games, most of the host's work is done before the dinner party or party.
 This means that, on the night, you can relax and enjoy the evening.
-In fact, we have designed our murder mystery games to be easy to run so that you as the host can play a character alongside your guests.
+In fact, we have designed our mystery games to be easy to run so that you as the host can play a character alongside your guests.

-A: Host Actions Before Purchasing the Murder Mystery
+B: Host Actions Before Purchasing the Murder Mystery

 Step 1 Decide a Theme and Agree a Date